MaxLazar/mx-zip-ee3/zip/README.md

 ## Contributing To MX Zip for ExpressionEngine 3

-Your participation to MX Calculator development is very welcome!
+Your participation to MX ZIP development is very welcome!

 You may participate in the following ways: